jinxin112233/HEB_categories/README.md

 <img src="https://user-images.githubusercontent.com/72123585/233907234-b5ca7e6b-8994-4b5a-bfd7-0f8a4d939e0a.png" width="620" height="210">

-Note: The values in the table represent the expression of each homoeologous (FPKM or TPM is recommended).
+Tips: The values in the table represent the expression of each homoeologous (FPKM or TPM is recommended).

 # Usage